checkly/docs.checklyhq.com/site/content/docs/open-telemetry/instrumenting-code/nextjs.md

 })

-// export spans to console (useful for debugging) const consoleProcessor = new SimpleSpanProcessor(new ConsoleSpanExporter()) const spanProcessors = new SimpleSpanProcessor(checklyExporter)
+// export spans to console (useful for debugging) const consoleProcessor = new BatchSpanProcessor(new ConsoleSpanExporter()) const spanProcessors = new BatchSpanProcessor(checklyExporter)

 export function register() {
     registerOTel({